Signaturgruppen-A-S/signaturgruppen-broker-demo/README.md

-# Nets eID Broker .net core DEMO
+# Signaturgruppen Broker .net core DEMO

-Integration clients for the Nets MitID Broker.
+Integration clients for the Signaturgruppen Broker.

 ## Signing and encryption of requests
 in the appsettings, both signing and encryption can be enabled by setting the appropriate bool enablers to true.